jacobandreas/writing/_posts/2012-01-20-on-the-core-curriculum.md

 corresponding plummet in acceptance rates), there's a part of me that's sad to see that distinction vanish as we grow, in all respects, more and more like our peer institutions.
-It's particularly alarming to see the HYP from my application days swell into CHYPS---it's inconceivable that one person could seriously want to go to all five, and I fear that our inclusion in the group marks the beginning of our transformation into an undifferentiated symbol of status.
+It's particularly alarming to see the HYP from my application days swell into CHYPS (a discovery made during an embarassingly long trawl through collegeconfidential.com prompted by a stray Bwog link)---it's inconceivable that one person could seriously want to go to all five, and I fear that our inclusion in the group marks the beginning of our transformation into an undifferentiated symbol of status.
 I imagine the sweet spot was probably the few years before I arrived, during which time we were selective but not prestigious, but I don't actually know whether the student experience then was better.

 [^2]: Certain after-parties of the Philolexian society possibly excepted.